Ynglinga saga: Arrival of Odin in Scandinavia

-Odin's Personality
+Odin's personality

 Odin is described as a great sorcerer in the saga.
 He can shape-shift, speaks only in verse, and lies so well that everything he says seems true.
 He strikes enemies blind and deaf and when his own men fight they go berserk and cannot be harmed.

-Odin has a ship Skidbladnir that can be folded together like a cloth.
-He relies on two talking ravens to gather intelligence, and he keeps Mime's head by him which tells him the news from other worlds.
+Odin has a ship named Skidbladnir, which can be folded together like a cloth.
+He relies on two talking ravens to gather intelligence, and he keeps Mime's head with him, which tells him the news from other worlds.
 Odin teaches magic, runes and incantations.
 He can even awaken the dead from the earth and cause death or disease to anyone.
 People worship Odin and the other twelve chiefs from Asaland as their gods.

 Death of Odin

-Odin establishes the laws that have been previously observed in Asaland: dead men should be burned with their belongings, a mound should be raised to memorize distinguished men, sacrifices should be held on special days in winter and in summer.
+Odin establishes the laws that have been previously observed in Asaland: dead men should be burned with their belongings, a mound should be raised to memorialize distinguished men, sacrifices should be held on special days in winter and in summer.
 Short before his death, Odin says he is going to Godheim (the other name of "Swithiod the Great" in the saga).
 He dies in his bed in Swithiod and is burned with honor.
 Snorri says: "The Swedes believed that he was gone to the ancient Asgaard, and would live there eternally".